GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### I'll bet you that from ten feet away I can tell if a program is bad.
+I might not guarantee that it is good, but if it looks bad from ten feet, I can guarantee you that it wasn't written with care.
 >
-> ~ *Albert Einstein*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts